 Your scholarship application can only be considered if the online form is completed and submitted before your participation in our Assessment Center.

-Frankfurt School alumni admitted to the Executive MBA programme receive EUR 4,500 alumni discount.
+Frankfurt School alumni admitted to the Executive MBA programme receive an alumni discount of 10% of their studies.
 Please note that this amount is granted independently of possible early bird deadlines and discounts.

 Our network of graduates is a major asset that builds bridges between academic theory and real-world practice.
 But above all, our graduates stay in touch with each other long after they have earned their degrees, quite independently of the years they attended the university.